US Resume (Format, Tips & Examples for 2024)

 The reverse-chronological format looks like this:

-reverse chronological us resume format
+reverse chronological US resume

 99% of the time, we recommend using the reverse-chronological resume format, as both US and international recruiters are used to it.